TomasZilinek/SnakeGame/README.md

 # SnakeGame
 In high school I tried to create a snake game in Python.
 It contains only the movement and eating of the points.
-I also tried to implement a CLI so there are several commands to be used (find them in code).
+I also tried to implement a CLI so there are several commands to be used (find them in code). (made in 2017)

 ## Requirements
  - Python 3